Will I get to see the jousting?

 What happens to lost children?

 The Tournament is such a safe family event that parents often misplace their children.
 Lost children will be sent to the First Aid tent.
-Please help us make your day anxiety-free by writing your mobile phone number on your child’s wrist band.
+Please help us make your day anxiety-free by writing your mobile phone number on your child’s wrist band and remember to take photo showing clearly what they are wearing on the day.

 I know they didn’t have toilets in the Middle Ages, will you have them anyway?

 There are just some things we can’t do without in the twenty-first century.
 Toilet facilities are available around the Tournament grounds and in the car park for those trips that must be made.
-There are also disabled toilet facilities.
+There are also disabled toilet facilities and a baby change tent just inside the tournament gates.

 Can I purchase alcohol?